wernerglinka/ms-start-docs/src/sections/icon.md

       header: "h1"
       subtitle: "Simple Icon Display"
       prose: |-
-        A section component that renders an icon.
-Feather icons are included with [ms-start](https://github.com/wernerglinka/ms-start) as Nunjucks files that are then inlcuded in the build process.
-You can find the full list of icons at [feathericons.com](https://feathericons.com/).
-The icon section is a simple way to display an icon with a title and subtitle.
+        A section component to render icons on your website.
+This component draws on a library of Feather icons, pre-loaded in the Metalsmith First starter, packaged as Nunjucks files.
+These icons are seamlessly integrated into the build process.
+The complete catalog of available icons can be explored on [feathericons.com](https://feathericons.com/), giving you a wide range of choices to suit your design needs.

+        The icon section offers a straightforward and effective way to display icons, along with an optional caption.

-        Other icons can easily be added to the build process by adding them to the `lib/layouts/icons` directory and changing the file extension from `svg` to `njk`.
-The icon section will then be able to render the icon.
+        And you're not limited to the built-in icons.
+You have the flexibility to expand your icon library simply by adding new icons to the `lib/layouts/icons` directory.
+Just make sure to change the file extension from `svg` to `njk`.
+Once this is done, the icon section will seamlessly recognize and render these new icons, providing you with even more creative freedom and customization options for your projects.

   - container: section
     name: icon